A Brief History

 John Basilone was awarded the Navy Cross for his heroism at Iwo Jima, the second highest award for bravery in combat a Marine can earn.
 He was buried at Arlington National Cemetery, and his widow never remarried, eventually dying in 1999.
 John Basilone is remembered by having numerous streets and military locations named in his honor, and 2 US Navy destroyers have carried his name.
 He is remembered as one of the greatest of the many US Marine Corps heroes.
 Semper fi, John.

-Question for Students (or others): Who is your favorite famous US Marine?
+Question for students (and subscribers): Who is your favorite famous US Marine?
 Which Heavyweight Boxing Champions were former US Marines?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!